Skip to Content

 • Human Subject Radiation Committee - radioactive drugs or research exposure to external radiation

-• Privacy Board - studies that are exempt from IRB review and involve protected health information (PHI) (HIPAA compliance)
+• Privacy Board - studies that are ceded for external IRB review or exempt from IRB review and involve protected health information (PHI) (HIPAA compliance)

 Assurance for Human Subjects Research

-Ohio State has documented its intent to ensure that human subjects research is done properly through the university’s Federalwide Assurance (FWA).
-Each organization conducting human subjects research must have an assurance filed with the federal Office for Human Research Protections (OHRP).
-By signing this document, the institutional official has documented the university’s commitment that:
+Ohio State has documented its intent to ensure that human subjects research is done properly through the university's Federalwide Assurance (FWA) #00006378.
+By signing this document, the institutional official has documented the university's commitment that:

-• IRB members, researchers, and research support staff will receive human subjects training; and
+• IRB members, researchers, and research support staff will receive human subjects training

 Research Performance Sites